 The tax benefits of these accounts help your savings grow faster and more than possible in accounts without tax advantages.
-You can have a 401 (k) and a Roth IRA at the same time.
+You can have a 401 (k) and a Roth IRA at the same time, and even invest in gold with a Gold IRA.
 Contributing to both is not only allowed, but it can be an effective retirement savings strategy.
-However, there are some income and contribution limits that determine your eligibility to contribute to both types of accounts.
+However, there are some income and contribution limits that determine your eligibility to contribute to both types of accounts, including a Gold in your IRA.
 Many, if not most, retired investors can contribute to a Roth IRA and a 401 (k) at the same time.

 Regardless of whether you decide to open an IRA or not, if your employer offers you a Roth 401 (k), you might also consider adding it to your retirement savings strategy.
 There are no income limits for participating in a Roth 401 (k) plan, and you can have both types of 401 (k) at the same time.
 Having both doesn't mean you can contribute more than the total annual contribution limit to the 401 (k) plan, but you can divide your contributions between the two, allowing you to make a combination of taxable and tax-exempt withdrawals when it's time to retire.
 Yes, you can contribute to a Roth IRA and a 401 (k) at the same time.